-As a police officer, you work hard to keep illegal substances off the streets, and you often feel the pressure of being in the public eye.
-While many people worry about losing their job due to addiction, you have special concerns considering that you are expected to serve as a positive role model within your community.
-In fact, you may even work with youth and at-risk adults who rely upon you to be a stable presence in their lives.
+As a police officer, you work hard to keep illegal drugs and other substances off the streets.
+You often feel the pressure of being in the public eye.
+But what about substance abuse among police officers themselves?
+Many officers have special concerns, considering that they are expected to serve as a positive role model within your community.
+In fact, you may even work with youth and at-risk adults.
+Those people who rely upon you to be a stable presence in their lives.

 Unfortunately, trying to live up to such high expectations can sometimes cause police officers to experience struggles with addiction in an attempt to mask the effects of the challenges that they face every day.
 Whether you are addicted to drugs or alcohol, seeking treatment is now your best choice for being able to keep your job and continue to help others in your community.
 Now that you’ve decided to go to drug rehab for uniformed services, you can take these steps to make sure that treatment doesn’t lead to you being kicked off of the police force.

 Recognize the Risk Factors Associated With Police Work